 We have experienced significant growth in the last several years, and therefore our recent revenue growth rate and financial performance should not be considered indicative of our future performance.
-For the year ended December 31, 2021, 2020 and 2019, our revenue was \$113.7 million, \$76.2 million and \$38.2 million, respectively, representing a 49.2% growth rate for the period between 2021 and 2020, and a 99.6% growth rate for the period between 2020 and 2019.
+For the year ended December 31, 2021 and 2020, our revenue was \$113.7 million and \$76.2 million, respectively, representing a 49.2% growth rate.
 In addition, as a result of the COVID-19 pandemic, we have experienced a significant increase in revenue.
 The circumstances that have accelerated the growth of our business stemming from the effects of the COVID-19 pandemic may not continue in the future, and future revenues may not grow at these same rates or may decline.
 For example, during the quarter ended December 31, 2021, revenues from our B2C business declined compared to the previous quarter.
 You should not rely on our revenue or key business metrics for any previous quarterly or annual period as any indication of our revenue, revenue growth, key business metrics, or key business metrics growth in future periods.
 In particular, our revenue growth rate has fluctuated in prior periods.
 Our future growth will depend, in part, on our ability to grow our revenue from existing clients and members, to acquire potential future clients and members, to expand our client, member and provider bases, to develop new products and services and to expand internationally.
 We can provide no assurances that we will be successful in executing on these growth strategies or that, even if our key metrics would indicate future growth, we will continue to grow our revenue or to generate net income.
-Our ability to execute on our existing sales pipeline, create additional sales pipelines, and expand our client and member bases depends on, among other things, the attractiveness of our services relative to those offered by our competitors, our ability to demonstrate the value of our existing and future services, and our ability to attract and retain a sufficient number of qualified sales and marketing leadership and support personnel.
-In addition, our existing clients and members may be slower to adopt our services than we currently anticipate, which could adversely affect our results of operations and growth prospects.
+Our ability to execute on our existing sales pipeline, create additional sales pipelines, and expand our client and member bases depends on, among other things, the attractiveness of our services relative to those offered by our competitors, our ability to demonstrate the value of our existing and future services, and our ability to adopt our services than we currently anticipate, which could adversely affect our results of operations and growth